-The subject site is located in the southern portion of Union City.
-Many important services, including grocery stores, pharmacies and banks, are within convenient proximity to the site.
-The residential land uses in the site neighborhood are predominantly in excellent condition.
+The subject site is in the southern portion of Union City.
+Many important services, such as grocery stores, pharmacies and banks, are within convenient proximity to the site.
+The residential land uses in the site neighborhood are predominantly in excellent condition, adding to the area's desirability.
 The surrounding land uses will have a positive effect on the marketability of the site.
-Visibility is considered satisfactory and access is considered good.
+Visibility is considered fair, and access is considered excellent.
+The site has a row of high-tension wires adjacent to the south that may be considered a visual nuisance.